amagimedia/amagimedia.github.io/partners.markdown

       <div class="three-fourths last">
         CNN-IBN is a partnership between Global Broadcast News (GBN), a Network18 Company, and Turner International (Turner) in India.
+        Rajdeep Sardesai is the Editor-in-Chief, his flagship show on CNN-IBN, India at 9, was awarded the Best News Show at the Asian Television Awards, 2010.
         The 24-hour, English-language news channel is spearheaded by renowned television journalist Rajdeep Sardesai as the Editor-in-Chief.
       </div>
     </div>